KonstantinosChanioglou/Weather-Application/README.md

 ### Controller
 + Controllers constructor is responsible to initialize view and model objects and to run the updateGui function
 + The updateGui function uses the se function to update all the variables in the view class in order to be updated on the window which is displayed
-+   The handleSearchButton is responsible for calling the api functions with the location that user wrote in the search bar and then to update the gui with the new values.
++ The handleSearchButton is responsible for calling the api functions with the location (as a parameter) that user wrote in the search bar and then to update the gui with the new values.

 # ToDo